cjanowski/cjanowski/README.md

 - 👋 Hi, I’m Cory
 - Thanks for stopping bye to checkout my side projects! 👋
 - Check out my Portfolio Site: [Cory Janowski](https://my-site-woad-ten.vercel.app/)
-- If you're looking for my professional github checkout: [coryjanowski](https://github.com/coryjanowski)
+- If you're looking for my work github checkout: [coryjanowski](https://github.com/coryjanowski)
 <!---
 cjanowski/cjanowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.